appsmithorg/appsmith-docs/website/docs/connect-data/reference/query-settings.md

 Sets the time duration in milliseconds that the Appsmith server waits for the query to finish before it closes the connection.
 If your query takes longer than this duration, Appsmith throws a [timeout-error](/help-and-support/troubleshooting-guide/action-errors#timeout-error).
 This setting defaults to 10000 ms with a maximum of 60000 ms.

 The Appsmith server has a default internal timeout of 60 seconds.
-If your queries take longer than this, you need to set the `APPSMITH_SERVER_TIMEOUT` environment variable to a value greater than 60 seconds.
+If your queries take longer than this, you can set a value greater than 60 seconds.
+For self-hosted instances, you can set the `APPSMITH_SERVER_TIMEOUT` environment variable to a value greater than 60 seconds.
 For example, if you want a timeout of 80 seconds, use- `APPSMITH_SERVER_TIMEOUT=80`.

 </dd>